Education Supervisor Certification and Certificate Programs

 Continuing Education, Licensing, and Certification

 After completing a standalone graduate certificate program in education supervision or a related field, an individual may choose to continue on to complete a master's degree program in a subject like educational leadership or school administration.
 Individuals who complete a master's degree program alongside a certificate program, or those who complete a post-master's certificate program, may consider doctoral program options in the field.

-At least a master's degree is commonly required to become licensed as a principal, and it may also be required for certain state certifications.
+A master's degree is commonly required to become licensed as a principal, and may also be required for certain state certifications.
 In some cases, 'supervisor' may exist as a certification title that is offered by the state.
 A student may be qualified for such certification by a graduate certificate program in education supervision, or such a certification may call for at least a master's degree and a minimum amount of teaching experience.
 Continuing education is typically mandatory to maintain licensure.

 Related to Education Supervisor Certification